Sometimes an event can punch a hole to show the darkness beyond. Short Shots March 2019

 The house was creaking with the whistling wind when there was a pounding on the door.
 Mom jumped screaming and dropped the dish she was drying.
 It shattered on the floor adding to the cacophony.

 I strode to the door and yanked it open.
-Dad, his rain coat glistening, shouldered in with a slim teenage girl in his arms, her long black hair smelling of the sea.
+Dad, his rain coat glistening, shouldered in with a slim teenage girl in his arms.
+Even now I can smell her long black hair smelling of the sea.
 Lips blue, eyes closed, her arms swinging like a broken pendulum; I thought she was dead.

 Mom rushed to get towels.
 Dad laid her on the sofa, took off his raincoat, and looked at me.
 “She ain’t dead, but we need to get her out of these clothes.
 Go in the kitchen and boil some water...and stay there till we call you.”